FAQs: Buying a home through Shared Ownership

 The Shared Ownership lease sets out the rights and obligations of both the landlord (i.e. the housing association) and tenant (i.e. the shared owner).
 The housing association has a contractual right to ensure that the shared owner complies with the terms of the lease.
 A Shared Ownership lease is where the leaseholder has purchased a share in the equity and pays rent on that share retained by the landlord.

-Typically a Shared Ownership leaseholder will own 25%, 50% or 75% of the property and pay rent on that part of the property owned by the landlord.
-The actual proportion owned by the leaseholder and the landlord can vary from the examples above.
+Typically a Shared Ownership leaseholder will own between 25-75% of the property and pay rent on the remaining part of the property owned by the landlord.
+However, the minimum percentage for a new Shared Ownership home available under the Affordable Homes Programme can start from 10%.

 Can I increase my share of my Shared Ownership property to 100%?

 You can usually staircase to the point that you own the property outright, with the price of the additional share being purchased based on the value of your home at the time you want to staircase.

 You should check with your housing provider as to the specific terms of staircasing arrangements for the home you intend to buy.
 In most cases you will be able to staircase all the way to 100%, but you should check your lease before purchasing, as some agreements cap the share at which you can staircase to.